GrafCzterech/forest_gen/README.md

 The terrain generator is built using a fluent builder that assembles noise, microrelief, moisture, export and visualization strategies. `TerrainGenerator` coordinates these components according to a `TerrainConfig` and utilities like `FlowAccumulator` and `SlopeAspectCalculator` to carve drainage and compute hydrology.
 The diagram below shows the main classes involved.

 ![Terrain generation UML](docs/temp_terrain_generator_uml.png)

+## Forest Generation

+`ForestGenerator` can optionally take a `TerrainGenerator` (or its moisture array and resolution) when built.
+Each species' viability map is then multiplied by terrain moisture at the queried coordinates, allowing plants to thrive more in wetter areas.